prebid/prebid.github.io/dev-docs/bidders/relevantdigital.md

   }
 ];
 ```
-### Example setup using only bid params
+# Example setup using only bid params
 This method to set the global configuration parameters (like **pbsHost**) in **params** could simplify integration of a provider for some publishers.
-Setting different global config-parameters on different bids is not supported, as the first settings found will be used and any subsequent global settings will be ignored.
+Setting different global config-parameters on different bids is not supported in general*, as the first settings found will be used and any subsequent global settings will be ignored.

+ *The exception is `useSourceBidderCode` which can be overriden individually per ad unit._
 ```javascript
 var adUnits = [
   {